Skip to Content

 Preparing the Pinecones

-The first thing is to make sure your pinecones are clean.
+The first step is to make sure your pinecones are clean.
 If you are purchasing the pinecones from our Etsy shop, then the pinecones are ready and you can quickly get started on your wreath.

 However, if you are foraging your own pine cones, then you’ll need to first clean them and bake them.
 Check out our simple and natural technique for cleaning pinecones here.